TheCodingDojo/algorithms/src/data_structures/SinglyLinkedList/intro.md

 ## Things to Reinforce

-- reinforce the nested object structure and log it to remind students of the structure and how it is just like accessing a deeply nested key, except the the key is always called `next`, they will forget this
+- Reinforce the nested object structure and log it to remind students of the structure and how it is just like accessing a deeply nested key, except the the key is always called `next`, they will forget this